anandB000/fade-slider/readme.txt

 * Add re-order slides option.
 * Add regenerate slide sizes.

+= 2.5 =

+* Update bootstrap 4.3.1.
+* Fixed slide dimention issue.

 == Upgrade Notice ==

-The current version of Fade slider requires WordPress 3.0 or higher.
+The current version of Fade slider requires WordPress 4.0 or higher.
 If you use older version of WordPress, you need to upgrade WordPress first.